ahollenbach/minecraft-expand/README.md

 ###Quality Control
 The structure library is useless without quality control.
 Schematic and bundle popularity will be driven by ratings and download counts.
 Addtionally, both will be able to be flagged as NSFW, incomplete, or not meeting quality standards.
 These flags will show up when viewing the schematic/bundle.

+Additionally, bug reporting will be handled through a project managment system such as [Redmine](http://www.redmine.org/).
+Although GitHub supports an submission system, not all users are expected to have a GitHub account to submit issues with the site and/or mod.

 ##6.
 Development and Timeline
 In terms of development, I am by no means a pro Minecraft modder, but I have some experience.
 I made a fully functional cut/copy/paste/import/export/fill/replace mod, only to later figure out that Bukkit's WorldEdit existed.
 Either way, that gave me experience with a large portion of the modding process.